roryl/lucee-book/caching.md

 Lucee can cache whole Lucee HTML templates so that they are only generated once, and then subsequent requests are from the cache

 ##Query Caching
-Lucee can cache your SQL queries by reading the content of your SQL Statements and saving the results.
-It know when you make the same query again, and it serves the data from the cache.
-This is like caching in your SQL server, but gives you control from within Lucee.
+Lucee can cache SQL queries by reading the content of a SQL Statements and saving the results.
+It knows when the same query is requested, and it serves the data from the cache instead.
+This is like caching within the SQL server, but gives you control from within Lucee.

+##Query of Queries
+Lucee can use SQL statements to re-query a recordset already held in memory.
+This is really useful when an application needs to continually query an initial record set (for example when filtering records repeatedly) and it would be expensive to make successive round trips to the database.

 ##Object Caching
 Lucee can cache any object or variable that you create into a cache, and you can retrieve it as needed.